cDo you know what it means to get more clicks on your headlines?

 3. Use Emotions & Indicate Content Genre

 They are a key to increase engagement with your content very effectively.
-Why?

-Because they instantly connect your reader to your message you want to convey in your headline.
+Because they instantly connect your reader to the message you want to convey in your headline.
 And that’s what you as a content marketer or a copywriter want.
 If a person feels they have a connection with your headline, they more likely to click on it too.

-Some of the emotion-rich headlines are:
+Some of the emotion-rich and catchy headlines are:

 - How this poor marketer created own destiny to become rich